 - Swelling of the gums around a tooth

 There is a range of possible causes for tooth pain, from decay to an abscess.
 We will need to examine your tooth to determine the cause of your pain and discomfort.
 If you are experiencing any of the above-mentioned symptoms, contact our Westborough dental office as soon as possible to schedule an appointment.

 Root Canal Procedure

-Dr. Daljeet will make a tiny hole in the back of the tooth and gently remove the infected inner pulp.
+Dr. Patel will make a tiny hole in the back of the tooth and gently remove the infected inner pulp.
 After cleaning the area to prevent future infection, a biocompatible material will be placed to stabilize the tooth structure.
 The tooth will be sealed with a composite resin material.
-In many cases, it is recommended that a dental crown is placed to strengthen the tooth and ensure a lasting result.
+In many cases, it is recommended that a dental crown be placed to strengthen the tooth and ensure a lasting result.

 If your case is severe enough, you may be referred to an endodontist specializing in root canal therapy.
 Endodontists are a special type of dentist who has had extra years of training, with a focus on performing root canals and related procedures.

 Should I get a root canal procedure or an extraction?

 You may be wondering if your tooth will recover without treatment or if you should have your tooth extracted and receive a dental implant.
 A consultation with your dentist will determine if a root canal procedure is required and if alternatives are suitable based upon your medical history and the severity of the infected tooth.

 Are root canals painful?

 If the dental pulp has died, there are no nerves, so the pain will not be felt.
 However, if the dental pulp is still alive, pain management will be necessary.
 The procedure itself is no more uncomfortable than that of a regular dental filling.